Graphixa/FontGet/docs/development/contributing.md

 # Contributing to FontGet

-Thank you for your interest in contributing to FontGet!
+If you're interested in contributing to FontGet!
 This guide will help you get started.

 ## Getting Started